• Features

 As with anything in ecommerce since online shopping was created, the road to success for selling art on the internet will look different for every e-merchant.
 However, the following steps will help guide you as you begin your new entrepreneurial journey, allowing you to transform your passion into a profitable venture!

-1. Decide if you want to sell your own art or works by other artists
+1. Decide if you'll be selling your original artwork or works by other artists

 When launching your own online art business, the first thing you’ll need to do is decide if you’ll be selling your own creations or those created by other people.
 Each option comes with its own advantages and disadvantages, and the best choice will depend on your individual interests and business goals.